Gallup's Employee Engagement Survey: Ask the Right Questions With the Q12 Survey

 Get the Most From Your Q12 Employee Engagement Survey

 Is it only the 12 questions?
 How do you send the survey?
 How do I know how my organization's scores compare with others?
 To get the most from your survey, we've answered all these questions and more.
 Make the Q12 work for you and your organization -- if you're interested, contact us to learn more.

 Ask your employees other questions, in addition to the 12 engagement items.

 While the 12 elements make up the core Q12 survey, we have more than 150 other tested and validated questions that supplement these items.
-And you can access all these question items and more when you purchase a one-time or ongoing subscription to Gallup's platform that is home to this survey -- Gallup Access.
+And you can access all these question items and more when you purchase an ongoing subscription to Gallup's platform that is home to this survey -- Gallup Access.
 Other survey question topics include leadership, employee experience, culture, inclusion, remote work and more.

 Administer the survey through our online platform, Gallup Access.

 Anyone can purchase the Q12 employee engagement survey, and it can be administered any time after your purchase through Gallup Access.
 Talk to a Gallup consultant to learn more about our plans and pricing options or click here to learn more about other options.